Everyone loves Mexican food, but there’s a question if menudo is keto-friendly.1

 Menudo is not considered a keto friendly option particularly because of a single ingredient: hominy.
 Hominy is made from corn, or maize, and is considered to be a grain in terms of nutrients.
 It’s used in a number of Mexican dishes, and many dieters might be familiar with its variations in tamales, tortillas, chips, or delicious dumplings.

-The answer is no. Fitting with its whole grain status, hominy is very high in carbohydrates.
+Fitting with its whole grain status and being very high in carbohydrates, it is obvious that hominy is not keto-friendly.
 It supplies 2.5 grams of fiber and 1.5 grams of sugar per average serving size, with a total of 14 grams of netted carbohydrates.
 Those following a strict ketogenic diet should beware, because this one ingredient must be avoided.

 13 Keto Mexican Food Alternatives